ol-ko/vue-js-course-labs/lab05/README.md

     }
     ```

-    Now we have a field for the users to enter a promo code.
+    Now we have an input field for the users to enter a promo code.

-1. Now let's call the API.
+1. Let's call the API.
 Our app has `axios` library pre-installed, which you can import like:

     ```js
     import axios from 'axios';